 Click the drop-down arrow next to your name and select “Remove.”

 Once you have been removed as a vendor, reach out to the general contractor and request that they invite you directly to the project.
-You will have full access after receiving an invitation to bid from the GC.
+You will have full access after receiving an invitation to bid from the general contractor.